 When you hire a professional plumber, you’re not just getting a camera—you’re getting the expertise to interpret what it sees.
 We use specialized, high-resolution cameras on flexible cables to get a complete view of your sewer lines.
 This allows us to accurately find drainage problems, identify the type of pipe material you have, and locate all the connections.
 This detailed assessment is crucial for a correct diagnosis and an effective repair plan.
 A professional inspection provides peace of mind, giving you a clear, actionable report on your sewer system’s health.
 You’ll know exactly what the problem is, where it is, and what it will take to fix it, which is the kind of reliable service we pride ourselves on at Mr. Pipey.

-When to Call a Plumber in Metro Detroit
+When Should You Call a Plumber in Metro Detroit?

 Not sure if you need a professional inspection?
 There are a few key moments when it’s always a smart move.
 You should schedule a sewer inspection if you’re buying or selling a home, as it can uncover hidden issues before the sale closes.
 If your home is over 50 years old, its original pipes are likely nearing the end of their lifespan and should be checked.
 Another major red flag is a large tree in your front yard, as tree roots are a leading cause of sewer line damage.
 And of course, if your sewer line backs up frequently, it’s a clear sign of an underlying problem that needs a professional diagnosis.
 If any of these sound familiar, it’s time to contact a professional.